Mirahkeyz/Darey.io-Projects/Project-21/Readme.md

 ![Snipe 36](https://github.com/Mirahkeyz/Darey.io-Projects/assets/134533695/4f0fc512-f621-4718-9f38-dcddfb29081f)

+# Lets break down that command for better understanding

+docker run: This is the command used to run a docker image

+-d: This flag stands for "detach."
+It runs the container in the background, allowing you to continue using the terminal for other commands

+-p 8080:8080 : This flag maps the port 8080 from the host to the port 8080 inside the container.
+It means that you can access the application running inside the container on your host machine's port 8080.

+--name jenkins-server: This flag assigns a name to the container.
+In this case the name is set to "Jenkins-server"

+Jenkins-server: This is the name of the Docker image that you want to run.
+It refers to the image named "Jenkins-server"

 3. check that the container is running : docker ps

     CONTAINER ID   IMAGE            COMMAND                  CREATED              STATUS              PORTS                               NAMES